Have you had a credit report for more than a few years? Chances are, you’ve been hit with a late payment or two.

 Not all creditors will agree to these kinds of negotiations, but if you think strategically about what might interest the creditor in “making a deal,” this could be an option worth pursuing.

 Examples of creditors removing late payments?

 Some creditors may be more receptive than others to goodwill letters, adjustments, or negotiations to remove negative entries.
 It can be immensely helpful to research your creditor & find out if others have had success removing their late payments with that company.

 For instance, here’s a report from an individual who was able to remove their Capital One late payments via light negotiation.

 Here’s another report from someone who disputed their Best Buy late payments with all three credit bureaus, and successfully had their marks removed.

 Tip: pull up your favorite search engine and search “remove ‘Creditor’s Name’ late payments from credit report”.
 Keep an eye out for cases specific to the company you’re dealing with.

 Some of the methods I covered are quick and easy, but some of them require a fair amount of time and effort.
 If it starts to feel like your situation calls for more than what you are personally capable of handling, you may want to consider procuring the services of a quality credit repair company.

-There are several ways to attempt to remove late payments from your credit report, and It’s ultimately up to you to develop your plan and make it happen.
-It’s always a worthwhile endeavor, regardless of how it all shakes out.
+There are several ways to attempt to remove late payments from your credit report, and it’s ultimately up to you to develop your plan and make it happen.
+Working to improve your credit always a worthwhile endeavor, regardless of how it all shakes out.